• Skip to primary navigation

 GOING FROM A SMALL KIT LOOM TO A LARGER DIY LOOM

-When I first started weaving, I used a simple peg loom that came as part of an affordable beginner’s level kit (like this one).
+When I first started weaving, I used a simple peg loom that came as part of an affordable beginner’s level kit.
 I was so excited to get it in the mail!
 It was a lap loom – my first one – and, I swear, I carried that thing around the house like it was a security blanket.

 But after a while, I began dreaming up bigger projects.
 I wanted to make larger wall weavings, woven pillows, and weavings with a higher density warp.
 I needed a bit more flexibility.
 But I didn’t want to purchase another loom.
 So, I decided to make a larger DIY loom myself – with my husband’s help of course 😉